-By joining one of our fraternity and sorority organizations, your student is now connected with a network of hundreds of other students who have found a sense of community within their fraternity and sorority.
-Our fraternity and sorority students are committed to their academics, stay very involved in the campus and outside communities, develop leadership skills to serve them in their future careers, and much more.
-Making up 10% of the undergraduate student body, our fraternity and sorority members are an asset to SSU and contribute immensely to our campus community.
+By joining one of our Fraternity and Sorority organizations, your student is now connected with a network of hundreds of other students who have found a sense of community within their fraternity and sorority.
+Members of Fraternity and Sorority Life must stay committed to their academics, maintaining good academic standard with the University and their national organizations.
+Students stay involved in the campus and outside communities and are developing leadership skills to serve them in their future careers through leadership roles and organizational committees.
+Making up 10% of the undergraduate student body, our Fraternity and Sorority members are an asset to SSU and contribute immensely to our campus community.

 The Greek experience is an investment in your student’s future.
 The leadership skills, academic assistance, and friendships will benefit your student beyond their college days.
 Joining a chapter does carry a financial commitment, although Greek organizations are affordable, and fees go to services that will positively impact your student.
 Each chapter has different financial expectations and is self-supporting through the dues paid by members.
 Some chapters have scholarships available, as well as flexible payment plans.
 Make sure your student asks about the financial obligations of membership.
 Per semester approximate costs vary from $400-$700 (first semester is more costly).

 Students often find managing their time difficult when moving from the highly structured high school environment to the freedom of challenge.
 Greek membership assists in that transition by offering scholarship programs that may include study partners, mandatory study hours, and time management and study skill workshops.
 Your student can also access the network of chapter members who already know how to use campus resources like the library, study skills center, computer labs, and academic advisors.
 Nothing, however, can take the place of a disciplined and academically focused student to ensure success in college.